Doctoral Requirements (Graduate Studies)

 Dual Doctoral-Professional Degrees

-As the US workforce becomes increasingly interdisciplinary, some graduate students elect to concurrently pursue a PhD (doctoral) degree in combination with a law or medical (professional) degree.
+As the US workforce becomes increasingly interdisciplinary, some graduate students elect to concurrently pursue a PhD (doctoral) degree in combination with professional degree.
 Examples include the MD/PhD and the JD/PhD.
 Dual degrees are cooperatively arranged between a graduate degree granting program and a professional degree granting program.
 The Graduate School oversees the doctoral (PhD) degree portion of the dual doctoral/ professional degree.
 Dual degrees are approved by the Graduate Faculty Senate.

-Students must apply to both the Office of Graduate Studies and the professional degree program, notifying both of their interest in a dual program.
+Students must apply to both the Graduate School and the professional degree program, notifying both of their interest in a dual program.
 Please refer to the A-Z list of graduate degree programs to learn what is currently available.

 The governing policies for dual degrees are the same for master’s and doctoral students.
 Please refer to the dual-degree information for master’s students for more information.